 If you're a true sports fanatic, subscribing to every service and purchasing every app might be a bit expensive.
 But these are still the early days of digital transmission of live video content.
 As some methods show promise and others falter, we'll likely see a more standardized approach in the years to come.
 And at the end of the day, it's hard to argue with the countless hours of sports footage we have access to, thanks to a bunch of computer nerds.
 Remember, sports fans, to tip your cap the next time you see a computer scientist!

-Learn more about sports and streaming video by following the links on the next page.
+Learn more about sports and streaming video by following the links below.